 Three-quarters of teens who regularly play online video games say they often talk to their friends while they play.
-In addition to these benefits, video games also require a level of interaction and skill on the part of the player; unlike watching television, which is more passive.
+In addition to these benefits, video games also require a level of interaction and skill on the part of the player; unlike watching television which is more passive.
 As technology advances and game developers continue to create new content, there's always something new to try.
-Video games also capture the imagination of players, helping them to concentrate on certain tasks and to develop their perseverance to achieve a goal.
+Video games also capture the imagination of players, helping them concentrate on certain tasks and develop their perseverance to achieve a goal.
 Finally, you can mix and match Shoot'em up games with puzzle games so players can use different skills to play.
 Almost every genre of video game involves problem solving in some way or another - whether it's solving a riddle or finding the quickest escape route.